urban-bot/urban-bot/docs/DOCS.md

 />
 ```
 #### alt
-> Text if image is not loaded.
+> Text if an image will be not displayed.
 ###### optional
 `string`
 ```javascript